Mark Naftalin: Career

 Naftalin co-founded the Blue Monday Foundation and, in 1988, started his own label, Winner Records, which has issued recordings by artists including Paul Butterfield and Percy Mayfield.
 He continued to perform, both solo and in an ensemble, in the Bay area and elsewhere, often with longtime associate slide guitarist, Ron Thompson.
-In the 70s he appeared on two albums by Quicksilver Messenger Service.
+In the 1970s, he appeared on two albums by Quicksilver Messenger Service.

-Naftalin has also recorded with many blues players including John Lee Hooker, Otis Rush, Percy Mayfield, Lowell Fulson, Big Joe Turner, James Cotton, Mike Bloomfield, Jake Walker and Van Morrison, and as a sideman on over 100 albums.
+Naftalin has also recorded with many blues players including John Lee Hooker, Otis Rush, Percy Mayfield, Lowell Fulson, Big Joe Turner, James Cotton, Mike Bloomfield and Van Morrison, and as a sideman on over 100 albums.
 He played keyboards on the first Mother Earth album, Living With the Animals (1968) and was credited as co-producer and arranger.

 Naftalin was inducted into the Rock and Roll Hall of Fame in 2015 as an early member of the Paul Butterfield Blues Band.

 Personal life

 Born in Minneapolis, Minnesota, United States, Naftalin is the son of former Minneapolis mayor Arthur Naftalin; he is married to third wife Ellen Naftalin.
 His son is the San Francisco Bay Area artist David Normal.